-In this article, we will deep dive into what you need to pack when planning a cross country road trip with a dog.
+In our article, How to Prepare for a Road Trip With Your Pet, we talked about tips for a seamless road trip with a dog.
+In this article, we will deep dive into what you need to pack when planning a cross-country road trip with a dog.

 What to Pack for a Road Trip with a Dog

-Going on a road trip with a dog can pose a lot of surprises, especially for pet parents that are doing so for the first time.
-The first thing to remember is that there are some differences between planning for a long drive and planning a cross country road trip with your dog.
 As covered in our article on how to prepare for a road trip with your pet, traveling across the country may require paperwork for your pup.
-Traveling to a different state may also require added dog vaccinations
+Traveling to a different state may also require additional dog vaccinations.

 Once you’ve got paperwork and vaccinations settled and your veterinarian has given your dog one last wellness exam for the road, it’s time to get packing!